Does Kratom Show Up on a Drug Test?

 Urine Test

 Traces of kratom can be found in the urine using a 10, 12, or 16-panel drug test.
-These traces can last in your system for up to seven days, but several factors can affect how long kratom will last in your system.
+These traces can last in your system for up to seven days.

 Blood Test